christinto/ChrisPerry_FinalProject_Consensys/avoiding_common_attacks.md

 # Avoiding Common Attacks

 ### Avoid 'reentry' recursive calls and Cross function race conditions
-	•	We manage the state of the vehicle has to be in a FOR SALE / SOLD before another person can actually buy the car.
+	•	We manage the state of the vehicle to be in a FOR SALE / SOLD state before another person can actually buy the car.
-	•	Mitigates the risk of race condition where the owner of the car can List a car for sale and at the same time transfer the car to another address when someone else has bought the car.
+	•	Mitigate the risk of race condition where the owner of the car can List a car for sale and at the same time transfer the car to another address when someone else has bought the car.
 * transferVehicle has to be in RoadWorthy state and not in ForSale state as another user could be trying to buy a car.

 '